 If you’ve ever worried about the quality of the air in your home, you know how frustrating it can be to not know what’s causing the issues.
 That’s when you know it’s time to call an expert.
 But what questions can you ask to get the best outcome from a professional in-home air quality inspection?

-One place to start is our DIY Air Quality Tests.
+One place to start is with a DIY Air Quality Test.
 These are a simple, practical place to start, and they can give you an idea of where to explore further.
-If you find anything concerning, contact an indoor air quality specialist to evaluate contaminant levels in your home.
+If you find anything concerning, contact an Indoor Air Quality specialist to evaluate contaminant levels in your home.